-The deadline for the submission of nominations to the Board of Directors is on 8 May 2025.
-The deadline was duly announced and disclosed on 11 April 2025.
+The deadline for the submission of nominations to the Board of Directors is on 8 May 2025, and was duly announced and disclosed on 11 April 2025.

-The Corporate Governance Committee of the Company will screen the nominees for election to the Board of Directors in accordance with the Company's Revised Manual on Corporate Governance.
-The Committee shall likewise assess the candidates' background, educational qualifications, work experience, expertise and stature as would enable them to effectively participate in the deliberations of the Board.
+On 9 May 2025, the Corporate Governance Committee of the Company screened the nominees for election to the Board of Directors in accordance with the Company's Revised Manual on Corporate Governance.
+The Committee likewise assessed the candidates' background, educational qualifications, work experience, expertise and stature as would enable them to effectively participate in the deliberations of the Board.

-In the case of the independent directors, the Committee will review their business relationships and activities to ensure that they have all the qualifications and none of the disqualifications for independent directors as set forth in the Company's Manual of Corporate Governance, the Securities Regulation Code ("SRC"), and the SRC Implementing Rules and Regulations.
+In the case of the independent directors, the Committee reviewed their business relationships and activities to ensure that they have all the qualifications and none of the disqualifications for independent directors as set forth in the Company's Manual of Corporate Governance, the Securities Regulation Code ("SRC"), and the SRC Implementing Rules and Regulations.

-The list of the incumbent members of the Board of Directors are as follows:
+The final list of nominees to the Board of Directors are as follows: